NEW LIFE ADVOCACY COUNCIL-DARMO

-The New Life Advocacy Council (NLAC) celebrates 20 years of outreach performance with non governmental resources.
+The New Life Advocacy Council (NLAC) celebrates 20 years of outreach performance with non-governmental resources.
 The agency was founded in 1993 by Chaplain Tim J. Buffaloe (Chaplain "T") with the assistance of two Elders, Alfred Delacruz and William Lockwood of the former Waldorf Church of God.
-Originally intended to function as a ministry of the church, NLAC gained prominence in establishing outreach systems designed to integrate faith oriented resources with municipal and community services to create a more holistic service plan for the underserved.
-The result is a innovative social response solution that preserves and changes lives.
+Originally intended to function as a ministry of the church, NLAC gained prominence in establishing outreach systems designed to integrate faith-oriented resources with municipal and community services to create a more holistic service plan for the underserved.
+The result is an innovative social response solution that preserves and changes lives.

 The Council’s Agency, now NLAC-DARMO, demonstrates a longstanding history of outreach performance in communities throughout the metropolitan area.
-Four strategic residential care deployments, economic opportunities for “at risk” populations, a host of developmental programming supports, mobile educational initiatives, and a highly skilled volunteer staff of Chaplains, Clergy, Support Specialist, and Outreach Partners devoted to the focus of life change!
-NLAC-DARMO continues a legacy of enduring, committed, and unsung community service that is not municipally tied or politically influenced or supported.
-We offer an undaunted allegiance to biblical ordinance and spiritual reformation so that Christ is glorified in all that we do!
+Four strategic residential care deployments, economic opportunities for “at-risk” populations, a host of developmental programming supports, mobile educational initiatives, and a highly-skilled volunteer staff of Chaplains, Clergy, Support Specialist, and Outreach Partners devoted to the focus of life change!
+NLAC-DARMO continues a legacy of enduring, committed, and unsung community service that is not municipally tied or politically influenced, or supported.
+We offer undaunted allegiance to biblical ordinance and spiritual reformation so that Christ is glorified in all that we do!